FAIR Special Collections Guide

 Define the split before anyone finalizes value

-A donor who wants to divide one archive among several institutions should lock down the collection map first.
-Multi-donee problems usually start when the parties talk about value before they agree which property is staying together and which parts are being separated.
+A donor dividing one archive among several institutions should lock down the collection map first.
+Problems usually start when people discuss value before they agree what stays together and what gets separated.

 • List every proposed donee and assign the actual property to each one: boxes, folders, albums, shelf groups, digital media, framed pieces, photographs, or standout manuscripts.